Introduction

 - Weekly code review - an agent that reviews the week's PRs and posts a summary to Telegram.

-Because the instructions live in job.md files and the shared context in cwt.md, updating the workflow is just editing a markdown file.
+Because the instructions live in job.md files and the shared context in context.md, updating the workflow is just editing a markdown file.
 No pipeline YAML, no CI configuration language - just plain instructions the agent reads on every run.

 Pair cron-triggered jobs with auto-yes mode to let them run completely unattended.
 The agent launches on schedule, ClawTab auto-accepts permission prompts, and you get a Telegram notification when it finishes.

-| Bare prompt | CLAUDE.md | .cwt directory | |
+| ~/.config/clawtab/jobs/ | CLAUDE.md | |

-| Audience | One-off task | Every developer + every agent | Automated agent workflows only |
+| Audience | ClawTab scheduler + Claude Code agents | Every developer + every agent |

-| Per-job instructions | Inline in prompt | Not supported | Separate job.md per job |
+| Per-job instructions | Separate job.md per job | Not supported |

-| Cron support | No | No | Yes |
+| Cron / secrets | Yes | No |

 Real-World Workflow Examples